List of Rurouni Kenshin characters: Honjō Kamatari

 Honjō Kamatari (本条 鎌足), also known as "Great Scythe" (大鎌, Ōgama), is a crossdressing member of the Juppongatana.
-A biological man with a feminine appearance, he is homosexual and loves Shishio deeply.
+A man with a feminine appearance, he is homosexual and loves Shishio deeply.
 But knows that he will never be loved like Yumi, with whom he has a rivalry, nor will he ever become as talented as Sōjirō.
 Kamatari is one of the Juppongatana sent to attack Aoi-Ya.
 He uses a very heavy scythe-like weapon with a chain and a ball on end.
 His special techniques are Midare Benten (乱弁天), where the scythe is whipped over his head and the chain forms a sphere, therefore creating both an offensive and defensive attack.
 Benten Mawashi (弁天独楽) makes use of his broken scythe by twirling the blade and chain rapidly like the blade of a helicopter.
 Kaoru and Misao defeat Kamatari in a two-on-one battle.
 He then tries to commit suicide with a needle, but Misao knocks him unconscious, preventing him from driving it into his neck.
 Pardoned for his crimes, the government hopes to use Kamatari as a foreign spy under the guise of an exchange student, but his sadness over Shishio's death has him contemplating suicide.
 So Chō lies to Kamatari, claiming that Shishio wanted the Juppongatana to live and spread his story to prevent the government from rewriting it in the event of their loss.